saikatdutta1991/QuickOTP/README.md

 # QuickOTP
-*This javascript plugin helps to render otp input for any project.*
+*This javascript plugin helps to render otp input for any project.
+[Click here for demo](https://saikatdutta1991.github.io/QuickOTP/)*

 ## Screen Shot